keboola/connection-docs/manipulation/transformations/index.md

 - **Script** --- [Python](./python/) or [R](./r/)?
 Choose according to your taste and available libraries.

-## Mappings
-To make sure your SQL code or script does not harm the source tables, the [input and output mapping](/manipulation/transformations/mappings/) **separates** the source data from your transformation, creating a **secure workspace with data copied** from the tables specified in the input mappings.

 ## Versions

 Each change in the transformation configuration creates a new version of the whole bucket configuration.
 You can easily access previous versions of all transformations in a bucket and see what has changed.

 ## Developing Transformations

-You can easily develop MySQL and Redshift transformations using [Sandbox](/manipulation/transformations/sandbox).
-We provide you with a safe workspace with required data where you can play with your SQL code.
+You can easily develop MySQL and Redshift transformations using [Sandbox](/manipulation/transformations/sandbox), a separate database storage.
+As a safe workspace with required data, it allows you to run  and play with your arbitrary SQL scripts on the copies of your tables without affecting data in your Storage, or your transformations.

 ## Advanced Features